Tepper School of Business

 Suspension: a student who does not meet minimum standards at the end of one semester of probation will be suspended.
 The minimum period of suspension is one academic year (two semesters).
 At the end of that period a student may return to school (on probation) by:

-- receiving permission in writing from the Program Director, and
+- receiving permission in writing from the Program Head.

 Students who have been suspended or have withdrawn are required to absent themselves from the campus (including residence halls and Greek houses) within a maximum of two days after the action and to remain off the campus for the duration of the time specified.
 This action includes debarment from part-time or summer courses at the university for the duration of the period of the action.
 Although suspended students may not hold student jobs, students on academic suspension may, under certain circumstances, have a non-student job with the university.
 Students on disciplinary or administrative suspension may not.